Sports Field and Center Reopening Checklists

 - how to get safely back to business with iAuditor, and

 - free downloadable, customizable, and ready to use sports field and center reopening checklists.

 Reopening Trends Amongst Sports Industry

-The decision to reopen sports fields and centers was made through the guidance of the Centers for Disease Control and Prevention (CDC), the United States Olympic & Paralympic Committee (USOPC), and the Medical/ Safety Advisory Committee.
-Their reopening plan should focus on health and safety precautionary measures and the application of risk management processes to ensure business’ readiness to accept patrons, athletes, and employees.
+The decision to reopen sports fields and centers depends on the modifying restrictions or policies released by the government.
+It was made through the guidance of the Centers for Disease Control and Prevention (CDC), the United States Olympic & Paralympic Committee (USOPC), and the Medical/ Safety Advisory Committee.
+Sports field and center reopening plan should focus on health and safety precautionary measures and the application of risk management processes to ensure business’ readiness to accept patrons, athletes, and employees.
 The following trends are helpful when planning to reopen fields and sports centers:

 Increase in Media Consumption